 - Kentucky had never been properly surveyed, and many settlers in the early 1800s found that establishing clear title to their land was difficult.
 Thomas Lincoln (and other farmers in the area) were eventually sued by non-Kentucky residents who claimed prior title to their lands.

-With plenty of land available in neighboring Indiana, a territory where slavery had been excluded by the Northwest Ordinance and the government guaranteed buyers clear title to their property, Thomas Lincoln opted to move rather than to spend time and money fighting over the title to his Kentucky farm.
-So, in a moderate sense the Lincolns could be said to have been “forced out of their home,” but it did not happen abruptly, and they opted to leave because better opportunities awaited them.
+With plenty of land available in neighboring Indiana, a territory where slavery had been excluded by the Northwest Ordinance, and where the government guaranteed buyers clear title to their property, Thomas Lincoln opted to move rather than to spend time and money fighting over the title to his Kentucky farm.
+So, in a moderate sense the Lincolns could be said to have been “forced out of their home,” but that process did not happen abruptly, and they opted to leave because better opportunities awaited them elsewhere.